rsvim/rfc/1-TUI/3-Layout.md

 - None: " ", " ", " ", " ", " ", " ", " ", " "
 - Bold: "┏", "━", "┓", "┃", "┛", "━", "┗", "┃"

+These characters display width is 1, and looks just like a border line for the UI widgets.

 ### More Fancy Visual Effects

 There are some fancy visual effects that are already implemented by many popular GUI/TUI frameworks, but are not existed in (or say, supported by) Vim/Neovim.